Finance Guide: Overdraft Replacement

 - Merchant Cash Advance – these are effectively turnover loans based on debit or credit card sales.
 For example, if your revenue is paid via card terminals, you will receive an advance amount based on the last few trading months.
 This means your repayments will be variable and more will be paid in a good month and less in a bad month with lower sales.

-- Alternative Overdrafts – these type of products are similar to a bank overdraft and are provided by a number of specialist lenders.
+- Alternative Overdrafts – overdraft replacement products are similar to a bank overdraft and are provided by a number of specialist lenders.
 Generally a maximum borrowing amount is agreed based on past income and then it is up to the business how much of this limit you use and when.
 This is a powerful form of funding for businesses who like flexibility because you only pay interest on what you draw down and use.
 Often these loans are unsecured, however on occasions security may be required.

 - Revenue Loans – revenue loans are granted and based on the analysis of a business’s most recent accounts .
 A loan amount is agreed and the repayments are calculated as a percentage of future monthly revenue.
 This ensures that a business can always afford its repayments and like merchant cash advances it is structured so repayments are higher in good times and lower in bad times.

 Making sure you have the right finance for your business is complex and can often be confusing.